Section 8 Grounds for Possession Under the Renters' Rights Act: The Full List

 Triggered by a notice from the Secretary of State telling you that all of your tenants have no right to rent under immigration law.
 You must keep your right to rent records in order for this ground to be available.

-Ground 8 — serious rent arrears
+Ground 8 — Can I evict for serious rent arrears?

 Mandatory.
 4 weeks' notice.